usnistgov/metaschema/website/content/specification/syntax/module.md

 According to the rules above, the following is true.

 - The assembly named `imported-flags` uses the flag named `global-flag` from the `shadow-imported_metaschema.xml`.
-This is because definitions names are resolved in the local context of each model.
+This is because definition names are resolved in the local context of each model.
 - The assembly named `importing-A` uses the flag named `global-flag` from the `shadow-importing_metaschema.xml`.
 This is because definitions declared in the current module shadow imported definitions.